New Jersey Wills Laws

 A will is a legal document or legally binding statement (recognized in some states) that states how the testator (the person signing the will) would like his or her possessions to be handled after death.
 Will laws don't differ too much from one state to the next.
 However, New Jersey law does not allow oral wills, but the state does recognize handwritten wills if the material provisions of the will are written in the testator's handwriting.

-The following chart highlights the main provisions of New Jersey's will laws.
+The following chart highlights the main provisions of New Jersey's will laws, and a more detailed description follows.
 See FindLaw's Wills section to learn more.

 |Code Section||3B:3-1, et seq.|